EldiiarBekbolotov/Eldiiar-Academy/GETTINGSTARTED.md

 _How to run the program using the terminal:_

+Note: If you don't know how to open the terminal inside your editor, pressing CONTROL+` (backtick) will usually do the trick.

 Create your virtual environment, activate it, and install all the Python libraries:
 <pre><code>
 bash python -m venv/venv # if this doesn't work, python -m venv/venv